External diffusion limited aggregation on a spanning-tree-weighted random planar map: Introduction

+Even with the combinatorial bijection we described in Section~\ref{sec-intro-tool1} at our disposal, we still need to derive quantitative estimates on distances in spanning-tree-weighted maps in order to prove Theorems~\ref{main3},~\ref{thm-lerw}, and~\ref{thm-finite-map}.
 Understanding distances in spanning-tree-weighted maps is highly non-trivial since there is no known way to estimate such distances directly.
-Indeed, in this setting, one lacks the basic tools used to study distances in uniform random planar maps --- such as the Schaeffer bijection and its generalizations~\cite{schaeffer-bijection,bdg-bijection} and peeling~\cite{angel-peeling}.
-Instead, we will follow the approach of~\cite{ghs-map-dist,dg-lqg-dim} and analyze spanning-tree-weighted maps by comparing them to so-called \emph{mated-CRT maps}.
-A mated-CRT map is a random planar map obtained by gluing together two discretized continuum random trees, or CRT's.
-Since we our working with spanning-tree-weighted planar maps, these trees can be taken to be independent.

-Due to the Mullin bijection~\cite{mullin-maps,bernardi-maps,shef-burger} (see Section~\ref{mapintro} for a review), a spanning-tree-weighted random planar map can be obtained by gluing together two \emph{discrete} random trees.
-As explained in~\cite{ghs-map-dist}, this allows us to compare graph distances in the spanning-tree-weighted map and the mated-CRT map by coupling them together so that the corresponding trees are close.
+In the case of \emph{uniform} random planar maps, we have several tools to study distances, such as the Schaeffer bijection and its generalizations~\cite{schaeffer-bijection,bdg-bijection} and peeling~\cite{angel-peeling}.
+However, we cannot apply these tools to spanning-tree-weighted maps.

+Instead, we will apply a different combinatorial bijection that we have in the special setting of spanning-tree-weighted maps, known as the \emph{Mullin bijection}~\cite{mullin-maps,bernardi-maps,shef-burger}.
+As we describe in Section~\ref{mapintro}, the Mullin bijection allows us to construct a spanning-tree-weighted random planar map by gluing together two independent discrete random trees.
+This characterization of the spanning-tree-weighted random planar map is useful because it has a direct analogue in the continuum setting, in a theory of continuum random surfaces called \emph{Liouville quantum gravity} (LQG).
+Namely, if we instead glued together two independent \emph{continuum random trees} (CRTs), then by the ``mating of trees'' theorem of Duplantier, Miller and Sheffield~\cite{wedges}, we get a certain type $\sqrt 2$-LQG surface called a \emph{$\sqrt 2$-quantum cone}.

+Therefore, the Mullin bijection gives us a direct connection between spanning-tree-weighted random planar maps and $\sqrt{2}$-LQG.
+The works~\cite{ghs-dist-exponent,ghs-map-dist} used this connection to develop a general technique for applying quantitative estimates from the LQG setting to prove results for spanning-tree-weighted maps.
+We note that their method can be applied to any random planar map model that can be constructed by gluing together a pair of discrete random trees.
+However, we will describe the technique only for the case of spanning-tree-weighted maps.

+The central principle of the technique in~\cite{ghs-dist-exponent,ghs-map-dist} is that we can naturally couple both the spanning-tree-weighted map and the corresponding $\sqrt{2}$-LQG surface to a third model: a random planar map that we construct by gluing together two independent \emph{discretized} CRTs.
+We call this model the \emph{mated-CRT map}, and we couple it to the spanning-tree-weighted map and to $\sqrt{2}$-LQG as follows: \begin{itemize} \item We can use a strong coupling between random walk and Brownian motion to couple the spanning-tree-weighted map and the mated-CRT map so that the corresponding trees are close~\cite{ghs-map-dist,zaitsev-kmt}. \item The ``mating of trees" theorem from~\cite{wedges} implies that we can couple the mated-CRT map to $\sqrt{2}$-LQG by equivalently defining the mated-CRT map as a ``discretization'' of a $\sqrt{2}$-LQG surface.
+This discretization is defined in terms of an independent Schramm-Loewner evolution curve with parameter 8 (SLE$_8$)~\cite{schramm0} sampled on the surface.